docker/docs/admin/company/index.md

 {% include admin-company-overview.md %}

-To create an organization, see [Create a company](../../docker-hub/new-company.md).
+To create a company, see [Create a company](../../docker-hub/new-company.md).

 Learn how to administer a company using Docker Admin in the following sections.